TV Tropes Needs Your Help

 - The Shinmeiryu in the Akamatsuverse (used by Setsuna and Motoko) is a demon-slaying sword style.
 Within the Negima series is also Mana Tatsumiya, who fits into both the mercenary and priestess type (yep - a price on spirituality).
 Setsuna's job as a demon slayer is rather ironic, though, considering she's half crow demon herself.
 Mana is also half demon, making her a half-demon mercenary priestess.

 - Fairy Tail: After the Dragon Slayers and the God Slayers, we learn of a new type, Devil Slayers.
 They function pretty much the same.
-Ironically enough, the first and only known user of this type of Magic so far happens to be a member of a guild composed almost entirely of demons.
+Ironically enough, the first and only known user of this type of Magic, Ice-Devil Slayer Magic to be precise, so far happens to be a member of a guild composed almost entirely of demons.

 - Yuugen Kaisha: Phantom Quest Corp. is a for-profit organization, lead by Ayaka Kisaragi, which specializes in the occult and the paranormal.
 She and U Division's Detective Karino track down all manner of spooks across Tokyo and take 'em out.

 - The titular characters in Claymore are an entire organization that exists purely to hunt down and destroy demons preying on humanity, provided the side that's being preyed on requests their aid and pays an adequate fee afterwards.
 If they don't...

 - It's only made worse that the central organization of the Claymores are the ones creating the demons as an experimental weapon.

 - The Claymores are actually part of a centuries long project to create the ultimate dragon slayers.